knative/docs/contributing/DOCS-CONTRIBUTING.md

    of the writing and the technical accuracy of the content, the PR can be merged.
 A PR requires two labels before for it's eligible for merging:
    `lgtm` and `approved`.
-   * The SME is responsible for reviewing the technical accuracy and is who can provide the `lgtm`.
+   * The SME is responsible for reviewing the technical accuracy and adding can provide the `lgtm`.

    * The Knative technical writers generally use the publicly available